-ATTMA certified Salimus was contacted to investigate poor energy performance, high humidity levels and mold formation in the building.
+ATTMA certified Salimus and Propetus were contacted to investigate poor energy performance, high humidity levels and mold formation in the building.
 We performed walk though, talked to maintenance personnel, conducted air tightness test using TEC fans (www.envelopetesting.com) performed investigation with Microfogger 2 smoke pencil to find leakages, measured pressure differences between spaces, did recommissioning of the building HVAC system and issued the final report.
 The client is happy with the result, the building envelope is properly sealed, and ventilation rates are adjusted.
 But what about mold?
 Surely, it should be a scientific way to determine the “favorable conditions of mold growth” and remediate the issue.

 Connection between Water Activity and Microbial Growth from the and Air tightness.
 ATTMA certified point of view.